Kyoungsoo11/Omok/README.md

 2022-07-10
 -------------
 1. Get stone position by △◁▽▷
-2. Set Rules and Credit
+2. Print Rules and Credit